w3c/web-annotation/README.md

 * Load `index-respec.html` in a browser and use respec to save as HTML5
 * Move the resulting `index.html` into the directory
 * In the directory, git add -A *

+The final files for publication are:

+* index.html

+(There are no scripts associated with the protocol document)

 ### Selector note